-Inspired by the book of 1 Peter – and considering some of the big issue facing the world today – the Lambeth Conference will discuss church and world affairs.
+Inspired by the book of 1 Peter – and considering some of the big issue facing the world today – the Lambeth Conference in Canterbury explored church and world affairs.

-Through prayer, Bible study, fellowship and discussion, the conference community will explore what it means for the Anglican Communion to be responsive to the needs of our 21st Century world.
+Through prayer, Bible study, fellowship and discussion, the conference community discussed what it means for the Anglican Communion to be responsive to the needs of our 21st Century world.

-The journey through 1 Peter will explore a range of themes including belonging, alienation, exile, slavery and persecution, hospitality, mission and reconciliation.
+The journey through 1 Peter explored a range of themes including belonging, alienation, exile, slavery and persecution, hospitality, mission and reconciliation.

 The book of 1 Peter is a personal favourite of mine.
 There is so much in it that is pertinent for the Church, for the world, for the times we are living in and for us as we seek direction for the Anglican Communion in the years ahead.